kimono-project/kimono/README.md

 # Kimono
-A privacy-focused anonymous blockchain network written in C++
+A privacy-focused anonymous blockchain network written in C++.
+The Kimono network is largely inspired and based on the Bitcoin as also the Monero cryptocurrency.

 <!--## Features